Robust Factor Number Specification for Large-dimensional Elliptical Factor Model: Acknowledgements

 \section{Acknowledgements}

-Yong He's research is partially supported by the grant of the National Science Foundation of China (NSFC 11801316).
-Xinsheng Zhang's research is partially supported by the grant of the National Science Foundation of China (NSFC 11571080). \begin{appendices}
+Yong He's research is partially supported by the grant of the National Science Foundation of China (NSFC 11801316), Natural Science Foundation of Shandong Province (ZR2019QA002) and National Statistical Scientific Research Project (2018LY63).
+Xinsheng Zhang's research is partially supported by the grant of the National Science Foundation of China (NSFC 11571080).
+Long Yu's research is partially supported by China Scholarship Council (No.201806100081).